 The Time Machine - a temporary installation at the Bowder Stone

 It's easy to look at the landscape of the Lake District and think that it's been unchanged for hundreds of years.
-Well, think again... our temporary installation in 2017 at the Bowder Stone revealed how dramatic landscape change has happened over the past 200 years, and how the way that we write about and describe the landscape has changed with it.
+Well, think again... this artist's impression we commissioned of the Bowder Stone revealed how dramatic landscape change has happened over the past 200 years, and how the way that we write about and describe the landscape has changed with it.

 A temporary installation from Saturday 23 September - Sunday 29 October 2017 in a former climbers' hut beside one of Borrowdale's most famous landmarks helped to tell the story of the way the landscape of the Lake District has always changed and will always continue to change.

 In the words of the UNESCO World Heritage Site bid, it's an 'evolving masterpiece'.

 200 years ago, the Bowder Stone was one of the most prominent landmarks in the valley - a huge boulder that awed visitors with its sheer size and mass, that stood out against the sky as the road wound towards it.

 Like the time machine in H G Wells' novel, it has stood unchanging for millennia, while the landscape has evolved around it: The boulder would have nestled deeply in the forests that covered the Lake District after the last ice-age – the original 'wildwood' that predated human habitation in the Lakes; it stood unmoved through the coming of the people who built the Iron Age hill fort on Castle Crag, the Norse who created the many clearings or 'thwaites' along the valley for grazing, and the traditional woodland industries which coppiced and harvested the timber for firewood, building materials, leather tanning.